-That’s because certain products including some beverages cannot come into contact with air, or the oxygen in the air, at it would damage or degrade the product.
+That’s because certain products, including some beverages, cannot come into contact with air, or the oxygen in the air, as it would damage or degrade the product.
 For example, increasing the dissolved oxygen content in wine.

 However, there’s a solution.
 We call it the Double-Pig Pigging System.
 The double-pig system reduces the use of CO2, so can help lessen the impact of the shortage.

 What are Double-Pig Pigging Systems?

 Here’s a double pig pigging system demonstration showing how it works.
 Put simply, double-pig pigging systems use two separate pigs.
 Before product is transferred through the line, a pig is sent to the outlet, which pushes out all the oxygen from the line.
 Product is then transferred into the line behind the pig.

 The product pushes the pig to its destination where the pig enters its housing.
 During the sequence, the pig acts as an interface between the product and oxygen and so prevents oxygen from coming into contact with the product.
 Once the transfer is complete the line is cleared by a second pig as if it were a single-pig pigging system.

 Double-pig systems are used with a wide range of products, including soaps, shampoo, foam gel products, beer, and wine.